garylirocks/quickrefs/azure-devops.markdown

 #### Secret variables

-- Don't pub secret in the YAML file directly
+- Don't put secret in the YAML file directly
 - Define it in the Pipeline settings UI or in a variable group
 - Secret variables are encrypted at rest with a 2048-bit RSA key
 - You could use the macro syntax `$(mySecretVar)` to include it as task input